Super Bowl 56 MVP Prop Bets

 - Domestic – Many U.S. states have opted to regulate domestic sportsbooks.
 To bet on Super Bowl props on the Most Valuable Player, locate the book nearest to you and place a wager.
 To learn more, visit our gambling laws page which can be accessed via the menu at the top of this page.

-Best Online Sportsbooks With Super Bowl LV MVP Prop Bets
+Best Online Sportsbooks With Super Bowl LVI MVP Prop Bets

 What Are The Current Super Bowl MVP Odds?

-The current odds for the Super Bowl 55 MVP are as follows, and as you can see, the top two options are the starting quarterbacks of each team, and it’s not even close.
-Quarterbacks have won the Super Bowl Most Valuable Player honors 30 times at a rate of 56%.
+Odds for the MVP of Super Bowl 56 have yet to be produced.
+We've included the SB LV MVP odds below as an example, and as you can see, the top two options are the starting quarterbacks of each team.
+Quarterbacks have won the Super Bowl Most Valuable Player honors 31 times at a rate of 56%.